jun-simons/personal-site/README.md

-My Personal Website - 2.0 Version
+## My Personal Website - 2.0 Version

-Build in React with Tailwind
+Built in React with Tailwind